 Google recrawls your 404s far more than your 410s, and at scale that is real budget.

-The popular version of this topic is wrong in a useful way.
-You will read that a 410 Gone deindexes in days while a 404 Not Found lingers in the index for months, so you should rush to convert your dead pages.
-The deindex-speed part of that is overstated.
-The crawl part is real, measurable, and the actual reason 410 is worth your attention on a large site.
+The reason it gets ignored is that the topic is usually told as a myth, that 410 deindexes in days while 404 lingers for months, so you should rush to convert every dead page.
+The deindex-speed half of that is overstated.
+The crawl-frequency half is real, measurable, and the actual reason 410 earns a place on a large site.

-A 404 means the server could not find the resource.
-It does not say anything about whether that is permanent.
-It could be a typo, a deploy glitch, a page that will be back tomorrow.
-A 410 means the resource is gone, deliberately and permanently, with no forwarding address.
-That difference in certainty is the whole game, because Google treats the two as different levels of commitment.
+A 404 means the server could not find the resource, and it says nothing about whether that is permanent.
+The page could be a typo, a deploy glitch, or something that will be back tomorrow.
+A 410 means the resource is gone deliberately and permanently, with no forwarding address.
+That difference in certainty is what the crawler acts on, because the two codes describe different levels of commitment on your part.

-The cleanest way to think about it comes from Kevin Indig, who framed it while reviewing a controlled experiment on this.
-410 are treated like 301s and 404 like 302s, he said, which makes sense because Google expects a 404 might turn back into a 200 at any point.
-A 404 is provisional in Google's eyes, so it keeps the URL on a return schedule to check whether you fixed it.
-A 410 is definitive, so it stops expecting a comeback and winds down its interest faster.
+The cleanest way to picture it comes from Kevin Indig, who framed it while reviewing a controlled experiment on the question.
+410 are treated like 301s and 404 like 302s, he said, which makes sense because a search engine expects a 404 might turn back into a 200 at any moment.
+A 404 looks provisional, so the crawler keeps the URL on a return schedule to check whether you fixed it.
+A 410 looks final, so it stops expecting a comeback and winds its interest down faster.

-This is where the topic gets concrete.
-The SEO agency Reboot ran a controlled experiment to measure the difference, splitting a sample of indexed URLs with no external links and matched internal links, setting half to 404 and half to 410, then watching Googlebot for more than three months across 350,000 rows of log and Search Console data.
-The result was clean.
-404 URLs were crawled 49.6% more often than 410 URLs, a difference their analysis confirmed as statistically significant to 95% confidence.
+The measurable difference shows up in crawl frequency, not deindex speed.
+The agency Reboot ran a controlled experiment that split a sample of indexed URLs with no external links and matched internal links, set half to 404 and half to 410, then watched Googlebot for more than three months across 350,000 rows of log and Search Console data.
+Their result was clean.
+404 URLs were crawled 49.6% more often than 410 URLs, a difference confirmed as statistically significant to 95% confidence.

 Read that as a crawl-budget figure, because that is what it is.
-Tell Google a dead page is permanently gone with a 410, and it comes back to recheck that page roughly half as often as it would a 404.
-On a handful of dead pages, who cares.
-On a large site retiring thousands of URLs, halving the recrawl rate on all of them frees a meaningful share of crawl budget that Googlebot was spending to confirm pages you already knew were dead.
-That budget goes back to your live, revenue-earning pages.
+Tell an engine a dead page is permanently gone with a 410, and it comes back to recheck that page roughly half as often as it would a 404.
+On a handful of dead pages the difference rounds to nothing.
+On a large site retiring thousands of URLs, halving the recrawl rate across all of them frees a real share of budget the crawler was spending to confirm pages you already knew were dead, and that budget flows back to your live, revenue-earning pages.

-The honest answer is that for most sites this is a low priority, and Google has said as much.
-But when it matters, the decision is not 410 versus 404 in isolation.
-It is a four-way choice, and picking the right one per situation is the skill.
+The decision is never 410 versus 404 in isolation.
+It is a four-way choice, and matching the right code to the situation is the actual skill.

 | Status | Use when | Why |